-What climate projections are
+About the climate projections

 Climate projections are modelled representations of the potential future climate over the next several decades.
 Projections are not predictions, but rather a representation of how different future climates might unfold.
 We can use them to help us to assess the potential future impacts of climate change, inform decision-making about how to adapt to risks and opportunities, and increase our resilience to extreme weather events.